Table of Contents

 - Pour in the remaining 1⁄3 cup broth and scrape up any browned bits from the bottom of the skillet.
 Add the bacon back into the skillet and cook for 1-2 more minutes, or until heated through.

 - Divide the shrimp and grits evenly between 4 bowls.
-Top each with1 tablespoon of green onions, 1 tablespoon of chopped parsley, and a squeeze of fresh lemon juice, if desired.¼ cup green onions, ¼ cup Fresh flat-leaf parsley, Fresh lemon juice
+Top each with 1 tablespoon of green onions, 1 tablespoon of chopped parsley, and a squeeze of fresh lemon juice, if desired.¼ cup chopped green onions, ¼ cup chopped fresh flat-leaf parsley, Fresh lemon juice

 Tap stars to rate!